-PodBean is a state-of-the-art hosting solution for individuals and enterprises alike.
-Their services are pretty thorough, which makes sense if you need more features in the hosting platform for your channel!
+PodBean is a state-of-the-art podcast hosting service for individuals and enterprises alike.
+Their podcast hosting platform is pretty thorough, which makes sense if you’d need a heavier set hosting services for your channel!

-PodBean has been in business since 2006 – making them one of the OGs in the game.
-Even though they do offer features for large businesses and teams; PodBean is a great alternative for those interested in the easiest ways to start a podcast.
+PodBean goes all the way back to 2006 –making them one of the OGs in the game.
+Even though they do offer features that are best for large businesses and teams; PodBean is a great alternative for those interested in the easiest ways to start podcasting for free.

-Their free options allow you to upload 5 hours of free content each month, spanning up to 100GB.
-As with most free plans, basic features are available –but we suggest upgrading to their $9/month plan if you want something more comprehensive.
+Their free plan allows you to upload 5 hours of free content each month, spanning up to 100GB.
+As with most free plans, basic features are available –but we suggest to get their $9/month plan if you want something more comprehensive.

-Or maybe you’re dead serious about growing your channel to new heights.
+Or maybe you’re dead serious about growing your podcast to new heights.
 In that case, you should check out their $29/month Unlimited Plus Plan.
-Nevertheless, all of their paid plans come ready with unlimited audio hosting!
+Nevertheless, all of their paid plans offer unlimited audio hosting!

-Another nifty tool from PodBean is their ability to get your channel monetized –fast.
-Some of the easiest ways to start a podcast platform that is profitable would be through running sponsored ads into your episodes.
+Another nifty tool to PodBean is their ability to get your podcast monetized –fast.
+Some of the easiest ways to start a podcast platform that is profitable would be through run sponsored ads into your episodes.

 This is what PodBean does exceptionally.
 Not forgetting, their Unlimited Plus Plan also allows for a Patron program to gain revenue from loyal listeners.

-Distribution to Sonos, SoundCloud, and Amazon Alexa directories
+Distribution to Sonos, SoundCloud, Amazon Alexa podcast directories

 Host.
 Connect.
 Interact.
 That’s basically the mantra of Spreaker’s revolutionary podcast hosting platform.

 To do this, Spreaker’s primary attraction would be their chat feature.
-Spreaker allows you to live-chat while your broadcast is playing –replying to listeners in real time.
+Spreaker allows you to live-chat while your podcast is playing –replying to listeners in real time.

-Spreaker’s most popular pricing plan is the Broadcaster ($18/month) although their free and cheaper plans also come with its own set of attractive tools.
-Given the fact, all of their pro plans come with Spreaker’s dashboard for insights –so you’re always in tune with analytics on your listeners and the performance of your content.
+Spreaker’s most popular pricing plan is the Broadcaster ($18/month) although their free plan also comes with its own set of attractive tools.
+Given the fact, all of their pro plans come with Spreaker’s dashboard for insights –so you’re always in tune with analytics on your listeners and the performance of your podcast content.

 Professional CDN options